Qui Tam FAQ

 Whistleblower rewards are between 15 and 30 percent of the total recovery from the Defendant, whether through a favorable verdict or settlement.

-If the federal government chooses not to intervene and the relator proceeds with the lawsuit on his own, the relator can receive between 25 and 30 percent of the recovery.
+If the federal government chooses not to intervene and the relator proceeds with the lawsuit without the Government (but on its behalf), the relator is entitled to receive between 25 and 30 percent of the recovery.

 Yes, more than one person or entity can join together and file a qui tam lawsuit.

-Yes, under the False Claims Act, a lawsuit must be filed within the later of the following two time periods:
+Yes.
+Under the False Claims Act, a lawsuit must be filed within the latter of the following two time periods:

 - Three years after the federal government knows or should have known about the violation, but in no event longer than 10 years after the violation of the Act.

-If the federal government or another private person has already filed a False Claims Act lawsuit based on the same allegations as you are aware of, your lawsuit will be subject to dismissal.
+If the federal government or another private person has already filed a False Claims Act lawsuit based on the same allegations that you are aware of, your lawsuit will be subject to dismissal.
 This provision in the law is sometimes referred to as the “first-to-file” bar.
-It is therefore important to file a qui tam lawsuit, in most circumstances, as soon as possible.
+It is therefore important to file a qui tam lawsuit without undue delay and as soon as possible.

 Have I lost my right to bring a Whistleblower Qui Tam Lawsuit if I have already informed the Government about the fraud?

 No. You do not give up your right to bring a qui tam action by informing the Government before filing your qui tam lawsuit.
-In fact, Nolan Auerbach encourages such a practice.
+In fact, Nolan, Auerbach & White, LLP encourages such a practice.

-Under the False Claim Act, the concept of whistleblower protection is separate and distinct from your identity.
-Your identity is initially kept a secret to all but the Court and the federal government, while the case is “under seal.”
-In other words, during the initial seal period, the lawsuit is filed and sealed, and neither the Defendant nor anyone else is made aware that you have filed the lawsuit.
-At some point, usually years later, after the federal government investigation has completed or the judge will no longer give the federal government extensions of time regarding the seal, the lawsuit will be made public.
-Your name will be open to disclosure to the Defendant and the public at the point at which the lawsuit is unsealed.
-There are very limited exceptions to this rule.
+Under the False Claim Act, the concept of whistleblower protection is separate and distinct from disclosure of your identity.
+Your identity is initially kept a secret to all but the Court and the federal government while the case is “under seal.”
+In other words, during the initial period, the lawsuit is filed and sealed, and neither the Defendant nor anyone else is made aware that you have filed the lawsuit.
+At some point, usually years later, after the federal government investigation has concluded and/or the Court will no longer extend the time the case remains under seal, the lawsuit will be made public.
+Your name will be open to disclosure to the Defendant and the public at the point from which the lawsuit is unsealed.
+There have been very limited exceptions to this rule, but in general, your identity is eventually subject to disclosure.

 Do I have any protection against my employer firing or otherwise discriminating against me for filing a Whistleblower Lawsuit under the False Claims Act?